mateusy7/KL-highrise-price-model/README.md

 ## Next Steps for Improvement

-- Try clustering algorithms to uncover hidden relationships between specific regions within each 'mukim' to property prices.
+- Try clustering algorithms to uncover hidden relationships between specific regions within each 'mukim' and property prices.

 - More accurate boundary definitions for parliament-to-mukim mapping of income and population data from DOSM.